openebs/openebs/k8s/charts/openebs/README.md

 - Kubernetes 1.7.5+ with RBAC enabled
 - iSCSI PV support in the underlying infrastructure
 - helm is installed and the tiller has admin privileges.
-To assign admin to tiller, you can use the following instructions:
+To assign admin to tiller, login as admin and use the following instructions:
   ```
   kubectl -n kube-system create sa tiller
   kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller